MDVAurelien/openSUSE-post-install/README.md

 ## About:

-openSUSE Post Install Script is a simple bash script for automating the reconfiguration of a fresh openSUSE –installing favourite applications etc..
+openSUSE Post Install Script is a simple bash script (highly configurable and based on Libzypp) for automating the reconfiguration of a fresh openSUSE –installing favourite applications etc..

 It is compatible with openSUSE 12.3, as well as both 32 and 64 bit architectures